Focus: How General Electric gambled on fossil fuel power, and lost

-NEW YORK (Reuters) - Last March, executives at General Electric Co’s power-plant business gave Wall Street a surprisingly bullish forecast for the year.
+NEW YORK (Reuters) - Last March, executives at General Electric Co’s (GE.N) power-plant business gave Wall Street a surprisingly bullish forecast for the year.
 Despite flat demand for new natural gas power plants, they said, GE Power’s revenue and profit would rise.

 Showing data from financial firm Lazard and other sources, their presentation said natural gas, coal and even some nuclear power plants were the lowest-cost producers of electricity on the planet, cheaper than wind or solar.